bw-math/bw-math/source/notes/statistics/02_DESCRIPTIVE_STATISTICS.rst

 In the first few sections, we discussed the idea of *drawing a sample* and using it to make inferences about the *population* .
 Now we begin the study of how to apply these ideas quantitatively and make them more exact.

 We want to know the *parameters* of a population, but we do not have the entire population on hand to determine the values of these *parameters*.
-So, we *sample* the population and then calculate *point estimates*. *Point estimates* are *sample statistics* that represent our best guess of the *true* value of population *parameters.
+So, we *sample* the population and then calculate *point estimates*. *Point estimates* are *sample statistics* that represent our best guess of the *true* value of population *parameters*.

 For example, in this section, we will introduce the idea of the *sample mean*, :math:`\bar{x}`.
 The *sample mean* is a *sample statistic*; It is an *estimate*.
 This in contrast to the *population mean*, :math:`\mu`, the *true* value of :math:`\bar{x}` we would get if we had access to entire population.